Gambill History, Family Crest & Coats of Arms

-England following the Norman Conquest of 1066.
+The ancestors of the Gambill family arrived in England following the Norman Conquest of 1066.
 The name Gambill came from the given name Gamel, which was common among the Danes and the Normans.
 The name Gambill was ultimately derived from the Old Norman word Gamall, which means old.The family name Gambill was brought to England after the Norman Conquest, when William the Conqueror gave his friends and relatives most of the land formerly owned by Anglo-Saxon aristocrats.
 The surname Gambill was established by Norman landholders in the county of Yorkshire.

 Early Origins of the Gambill family

-Yorkshire where they had been granted lands by King William for their assistance at the Battle of Hastings in 1066 A.D.
+The surname Gambill was first found in Yorkshire where they had been granted lands by King William for their assistance at the Battle of Hastings in 1066 A.D.

-Early History of the Gambill family
+Important Dates for the Gambill family

 Gambill Spelling Variations

-hundred years that the English language has been standardized.
+It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Gambill are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Gambill include Gamble, Gambel, Gambol and others.